-Gillian is a member of the ESG Models and Research team.
-In this role, she conducts ESG research and product development focusing on climate-related risks.
+Gillian Mollod is a member of the physical-risk team within the MSCI Climate Risk Center.
+In this role, she conducts ESG research and product development focusing on physical risks related to climate change.
 Previously, Gillian was a geospatial analyst for the Nature Conservancy, a global nonprofit land-conservation organization.
-Gillian received a master’s degree in sustainability management from Columbia University and a B.A. in environmental science from Barnard College.
+She received a master’s degree in sustainability management from Columbia University and a B.A. in environmental science from Barnard College.

 Research and Insights